Listen to This Article:

 What Makes a Good Sous Chef?

-This role requires a range of skills as well as a specific, goal-oriented mindset.
+This role can require a range of skills as well as a specific, goal-oriented mindset.
 Here’s a rundown of the competencies you may need to develop.

 Cooking Skills